 Read this BEFORE you submit to the Digital Archives

 1. Make sure you have the FINAL version of your thesis.
-Your final copy needs to have been approved by your advisor, and all final corrections made.
+Your final copy needs to have been approved by your advisor, with all final corrections made.

-4. You will be asked to supply keywords that describe the subject of your thesis.
+6. You will be asked to supply keywords that describes the subject of your thesis.

-5. If you are submitting a dataset, have your dataset abstract ready to paste into the form, and know the name of the software program you used to create your dataset, such as SPSS 4.7, Excel 2010, etc.
+7. If you are submitting a dataset (optional), have your dataset abstract ready to paste into the form, and know the name of the software program you used to create your dataset, such as SPSS 4.7, Excel 2010, etc.

-When you submit your thesis electronically to the Digital Archives, it will be saved in perpetuity in the College's institutional repository.
-Some departments require that your thesis be submitted electronically before your final grade is issued.
+When you submit your thesis electronically to the Digital Archives, it will be saved in perpetuity in the College's institutional repository, and available on the open web.

-To submit your thesis, use the self-submission form by department:
+To submit your thesis, choose the self-submission form for your department: